-Do I have to take a placement test?
+Do I have to take the Entry Level Assessment and the Math Placement Test?

 Yes, you do.
 Even if you meet all the general requirements for admission to AAU, you may not have sufficient skills in some areas critical to succeed in your studies.
-Such critical skills are tested either during the admissions process or, at the latest, by the end of the first week of your first semester.
+Such critical skills are assessed during the admissions process or, at the latest, by the end of the first week of your first semester.
 There are two subject areas that are tested using placement tests: mathematics (business majors only) and English writing skills (all majors).
 The placement test is mandatory and only one attempt is permitted - there are no retakes allowed.
-Students who score lower on the placement test will be administratively enrolled in a preparatory course offered by AAU and unenrolled from their original course(s).
+Students who score lower on the placement test - or who do not take the test at all - will be administratively enrolled in a preparatory course offered by AAU and unenrolled from their original course(s).
 Your School of Study may also recommend further changes to your schedule to better match your current skills in writing and math.
-Students are not allowed to withdraw from preparatory classes.

-Please be aware that upon receiving a no-pass grade from a preparatory course, students will be suspended from their studies pursuant to the Academic Codex for a minimum of two semesters.
+Please be aware that upon receiving a no-pass grade from a preparatory course, students will be placed on academic probation pursuant to the Academic Codex (B. Study, 15 i).